nlw0/ChipSort.jl/docs/src/algo-detail.md

 Figure 1 shows a sorting network for 4 elements.
 It has three steps, inside of which all operations might be carried out in parallel.
 These steps form a pipeline where a sequence output by one step is the input to the next one.

-The topology of a network is described by a list of lists of pairs.
+The topology of a network is described by a sequence of sets of pairs.
 Each inner list describes one of the steps from the pipeline.
-This is how the network from Figure 1 is described [in our codebase](https://github.com/nlw0/ChipSort.jl/blob/5f919bd33e63d188b750b3809c299c46afae62c3/src/sorting-network-parameters.jl#L7), using arrays.
+This is how the network from Figure 1 is described [in our codebase](https://github.com/nlw0/ChipSort.jl/blob/5f919bd33e63d188b750b3809c299c46afae62c3/src/sorting-network-parameters.jl#L7).
+Using arrays, we can represent that network as:

 ```julia
 network = [[(1,2), (3,4)], [(1,3), (2,4)], [(2,3)]
 ```

-We could implement this sorting network like this:
+Carrying out the operations could then be done like this:
 ```julia
 for step in 1:N
 	for (a,b) in network[step]